 Best Times to Visit

 Downtown Montpelier is busiest on weekends, especially Saturday mornings when the farmer’s market is in season.
-If you prefer a quieter experience, weekday afternoons are less crowded.
+Weekday afternoons are typically less crowded.

 Seasonal Considerations

-• Spring and Summer: Outdoor seating at cafés and restaurants; farmer’s market in full swing
+- Spring and Summer: Outdoor seating at cafés and restaurants; farmer’s market in full swing; River Rhythms concerts at Juana’s Garden

 Educational Resources for Cannabis Buyers